Fetal alcohol spectrum disorder: Alcohol-related neurodevelopmental disorder

-In 2013, the American Psychiatric Association introduced neurobehavioral disorder associated with prenatal alcohol exposure (ND-PAE) into the DSM-V as a "condition for further study" and as a specified condition under, "other specified neurodevelopmental disorders" as a way to better study the behavioral aspects of all FASD disorders.
-Though similar sounding, ND-PAE is the spectrum-wide term for the psychiatric, behavioral, and neurological symptoms of all FASDs, whereas ARND is the specific diagnosis of the non-dysmorphic type of FASD, where a majority of the symptoms are witnessed.
+Growth or height may range from normal to minimally deficient.

-Signs and symptoms
+Neurobehavioral disorder associated with prenatal alcohol exposure

-The key of FASD can vary between individuals exposed to alcohol during pregnancy.
-While consensus exists for the definition and diagnosis of FAS, minor variations among the systems lead to differences in definitions and diagnostic cut-off criteria for other diagnoses across the FASD continuum.
+Neurobehavioral disorder associated with prenatal alcohol exposure (ND-PAE) is the spectrum-wide term for the psychiatric, behavioral, and neurological symptoms of all FASDs.
+It was introduced into the DSM-5 as a "condition for further study" and as a specified condition under, "other specified neurodevelopmental disorders" as a way to better study the behavioral aspects of all FASD disorders.

-The central nervous system damage criteria particularly lacks clear consensus.
-A working knowledge of the key features is helpful in understanding FASD diagnoses and conditions, and each is reviewed with attention to similarities and differences across the four diagnostic systems.
-More than 400 problems, however, can occur with FASD.
+Specific criteria

 Growth

 In terms of FASD, growth deficiency is defined as significantly below average height, weight or both due to prenatal alcohol exposure and can be assessed at any point in the lifespan.
 Growth measurements must be adjusted for parental height, gestational age (for a premature infant), and other postnatal insults (e.g., poor nutrition), although birth height and weight are the preferred measurements.
 Deficiencies are documented when height or weight falls at or below the 10th percentile of standardized growth charts appropriate to the population.
 Prenatal or postnatal presentation of growth deficits can occur, but are most often postnatal.

 Criteria for FASD are least specific in the Institute of Medicine (IOM) diagnostic system ("low birth weight..., decelerating weight not due to nutrition..., [or] disproportional low weight to height" p.
 4 of executive summary), while the CDC use the 10th percentile as a cut-off to determine growth deficiency.
 The "4-Digit Diagnostic Code" allows for mid-range gradations in growth deficiency (between the 3rd and 10th percentiles) and severe growth deficiency at or below the 3rd percentile.
 Growth deficiency (at severe, moderate, or mild levels) contributes to diagnoses of FAS and pFAS, but not ARND or static encephalopathy.

 The "4-Digit Diagnostic Code" from 2004 ranks growth deficiency as follows: